 How ci-env works

-Ci-env command passes all paramters to werf using environment variables, see pass cli params as environment variables below.
+Ci-env command passes all parameters to werf using environment variables, see pass cli params as environment variables below.

 werf ci-env command should be called in the begin of any CI/CD job prior running any other werf commands.